 These markers are highlighted as an indication of Gorsevals phase change.
 You will hold him at these points until he warps into the center of the arena.
 From here he will do his Ghastly Rampage.

 At these points you will hold Gorseval in the center of the arena until the spirit phase starts.
 You want to make sure he’s facing away from the group so they’re not hit by his swipe attack.
 The group should be stacked behind him.

 Out of all the bosses that need a tank, Slothasor doesn’t require a single player.
-Instead the mechanics “Fixate” a random player.
+Instead the mechanic “Fixate” is applied to a random player.
 You will however see this mechanic used while fighting the Keep Construct.
 It doesn’t have the same purpose, but the mechanic is still present.

 This fight is dependent on group damage being within a certain bracket.
 If you have high damage, you will push Slothasor into his defiance bar phase just before each imbued mushroom.
 If your groups damage is lower, you may find that you need to move far sooner to the next stack location.